-Join Judy Steiner-Williams for an in-depth discussion in this video Descriptive papers, part of Writing Research Papers.
+Join Judy Steiner-Williams for an in-depth discussion in this video Descriptive papers, part of Writing a Research Paper.

 - [Instructor] What did you see?…What did it smell like?…How did it sound?…What did it feel like?…Could you taste it?…All of those questions you would answer…if you were describing something…whether a person, an event, or a place.…You want to describe something so completely…and so effectively that your reader can see,…hear, smell, feel and taste what you've captured…in your mind.…Describing by your senses helps your reader…get a clear impression of your mind's keen image.…